sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

 ---
 title: Implement the Customer Detail
-description: Use the SAP SDK for iOS to implement a Profile Header and Charts into the Customer Detail View.
+description: Use the SAP BTP SDK for iOS to implement a Profile Header and Charts into the Customer Detail View.
 auto_validation: true
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig